coderefinery/data-visualization-python/content/pandas.md

   you run JupyterLab.
 We recommend to create the file in the JupyterLab interface.
 - Plot the data but instead of `mark_bar`, use `mark_point`.
-- Your goal is to arrive at four plots for the four data sets, side by side.
+- Your goal is to arrive at four plots for the four data sets, all side by side.
 - If you have time, try to customize the plot.
 ````{solution}
   ```python